-To date we have visited schools in every county nationwide.
+To date we have visited schools in every county nationwide, in Ireland.
 Schools are very open and welcoming and continue the monthly COTE programme with the help of parents or parishioners or the priests themselves.
 We have also visited secondary schools and the students have found their time in prayer most enjoyable.

 In April 2016, we were invited to run the COTE programme, as part of a family week retreat at the Craig Lodge Family House of Prayer, in Scotland.
 We led the children and their families in adoration of the Blessed Sacrament each day of the 5-day retreat.
 The COTE programme was received very well by children and parents alike.
-A number of the parents returned to their homes and parishes and asked their priests and principals if the COTE programme could be initiated in their schools.
+A number of the parents returned to their homes and parishes and asked their priests and principals, if the COTE programme could be initiated in their schools and parishes.
 The following November, we piloted COTE in 5 schools around Glasgow City.
 Local volunteer leaders meet with the children on a monthly basis and continue to lead the students in adoration.
 Since then, we have also initiated the COTE programme in Paisley, Hamilton, Edinburgh and Aberdeen.

-With over 25,000 children and teens now experiencing Eucharistic Adoration, we hope to see the mission continue and grow with your interest and support and indeed your call to partake in this Ministry.
+With over 60,000 children and teens now experiencing Eucharistic Adoration, we hope to see the mission continue and grow, with your interest, support and indeed your call to partake in this Ministry.
 We hope you might consider this wonderful way of prayer for the youth of your diocese.
 Please keep this work in your prayers and pray that many young people, our future generation, will encounter Jesus in the Blessed Sacrament.